 What about squashing and brushing?

 Squashing and brushing are often included under the heading heavy work.
 I think this is because occupational therapists often use these strategies to help children to calm down.
 They may use them in the same session and alongside heavy work.
 Technically speaking they are not the same as heavy work.
 This is because they target the touch sense not the proprioceptive sense.
-They trigger the touch pressure receptors in the skin rather than the proprioceptors in the joints and muscles.
+As the sensory input is to the skin, they trigger the skin’s touch pressure receptors, not the proprioceptors in the joints and muscles.
 Whilst they are helpful strategies to help to regulate some children with sensory sensitivity I think it is important to understand exactly which sense they target.
 This is because it helps to ensure the right strategy is being used correctly with the right child.

 What about weighted products?

 There are also numerous weighted products available, such as weighted blankets and vests.
 These by themselves are not heavy work.
-Like squashing they tap into the touch sense, primarily deep touch pressure.
-However, when a child moves under or wears a weighted product, there is additional resistance to their movement.
+Like squashing they activate the touch sense, primarily deep touch pressure.
+However, when a child moves under or wears a weighted product, the weight provides additional resistance to their movement.
 This will active their proprioceptors and, if you remember back to the beginning of this post, we said heavy work = proprioception.

 - Ayres, A.J.
 (1972).
 Sensory Integration and Learning Disorders.